As seen on

 You never know what’s around the corner in the construction industry, and the risks you face on a daily basis can have detrimental impacts both to you and your clients.
 You’ll need a robust insurance policy to make sure you’re covered from every angle.

-This article will cover everything you need to know about the different types of cover you might be interested in, as well as offer a unique insight into the costs you might expect to pay.
-If you’re interested to know what a quote might look like for your business, take a look at our quote form to receive no-strings-attached quotes from a few of the UK’s best insurance providers.
+This article will cover everything you need to know about the different types of cover you might be interested in whether you run a large construction company or you're self employed.
+We also offer a unique insight into the costs you might expect to pay.
+If you’re interested to know what a quote might look like for your business, take a look at our quote form to receive no-strings-attached quotes from some of the best UK providers of builders insurance.

 - What insurances are popular for construction companies?

 - How much does construction insurance cost?

 - Where can I get construction insurance quotes?

 Popular Types of Insurance for Constructors